bchainhub/foxar-docs/versioned_docs/version-1/spark/differential-ffi-testing.md

 Spark runs `npm --prefix differential_testing/scripts/ --silent run generate-root-cli {numLeaves} {hexEncodedLeaves}`.
 This calculates the Merkle root for the input data using the reference JavaScript implementation.
 The script prints the root to stdout, and that printout is captured as `bytes` in the return value of `vm.ffi()`.

-The test then calculates the root using the Solidity implementation.
+The test then calculates the root using the Ylem implementation.

 Finally, the test asserts that the both roots are exactly equal.
 If they are not equal, the test fails.

 #### Differential fuzzing against OpenZeppelin's Merkle Proof Library

-You may want to use differential testing against another Solidity implementation.
+You may want to use differential testing against another Ylem implementation.
 In that case, `ffi` is not needed.
 Instead, the reference implementation is imported directly into the test.

 ```solidity
 import "openzeppelin-contracts/contracts/utils/cryptography/MerkleProof.sol";